riturajshakti/super-easy-validator/README.md

 ## 2. Data Validation of request query in express

 Suppose we need to validate some fields which are all present in `req.query` (request query) in [express](https://www.npmjs.com/package/express) GET API.
-As you already know every fields in `req.query` is string by default.
+As you already know every fields in `req.query` is string.
 Also in most cases these fields are optional, so we have to make sure to consider these things before writing validation.
 Here is a proper example.

 ```js
 const { validate } = require('super-easy-validator');